 There are four types of tooth wear that we diagnose from patients’ mouths.
 Erosion, abrasion (I’m sorry for a missing link – I did not agree with any of the images of abrasion), abfraction and attrition.
 The easiest ones from these to diagnose are the erosion and attrition.
 You can’t go wrong with them.
 But it is completely different case with abfraction and abrasion.
-I run into this very often with my patients.

 This normally leads into a situation where patient begins to be too careful with the brushing because she doesn’t want to cause further damage to the teeth.
 That’s when the plaque starts to build up to the gum line, gum gets inflamed because of the plaque and the patient begins to notice bleeding when brushing.
 Now she’s even more careful with the brushing as in her mind bleeding means she’s doing something wrong – brushing too hard like the dentist said she is.
+She’s afraid that the bleeding means her gums are receding.

 But what if the dentist/hygienist misdiagnosed the tooth wear?
 What if the correct diagnosis was the abfraction?